DrewRichard7/im-chopper/README.md

 I am also trying to learn Rust, so this conversion from python will be an exercise for me.

 If you come across this, feel free to take a look and make adjustments.

+If you have rust and cargo installed, once the repo is cloned, navigate to the top directory in your terminal and run: `cargo run` which should run locally on `http://localhost:8080`